About the Program

 Submit the completed application as a single Adobe PDF by email, to:

-You will receive a confirmation of your application from Jim within one or two business days.
+You will receive a confirmation of your application from us within one or two business days.

 SMD’s Annual Mary Bowerman Science and Research Colloquium

 To this end, every December Save Mount Diablo hosts an annual Mary Bowerman Science and Research Colloquium, in which grant recipients and other researchers working on the mountain present their findings.
 This event informs other scientists, researchers, and interested public attendees about ongoing projects and discoveries in the Diablo Range.

 It’s our hope that the stories and findings emanating from the Mary Bowerman Science and Research Grant Program will reach new audiences, spark interest in the community, and inspire more visitors and researchers to the Mount Diablo region.